AndreasArvidsson/WinDSP/README.md

 **Devices**
 * Devices contains the capture and render device names.
 * If devices are not set the user will be queried from a list of available devices.
 Do **NOT** write these names yourself.
+* ASIO parameters:
+    * renderAsio: Set to true if the render device uses ASIO instead of WASAPI.
+    * asioBufferSize: Sample size of the ASIO render buffer.
+Leave out to use sound card prefered size.
+    * asioNumChannels: Number of channels to use for the ASIO render device.
+Leave out to use all.

 **Basic routing**
 * Basic routing CAN'T be combined with advanced routing.